 Because this type of pitch is everywhere, it works best when it's used with another form of advertising.
 Otherwise, it will seem empty when you say you're the "fastest-growing radio station" in town with little else to back up your claim.

 Bandwagon ads are more effective when backed up by data.
 For example, if your TV or radio station has experienced a ratings boost, this type of ad can be an effective way to share that information.

 Proof of Performance

-The ad could use statements such as "When Hurricane Hilda battered the coast, Action News was there.
-We had live reports, emergency information and kept you safe until the danger was over.
-The next time bad weather threatens, turn to Action News."
+The ad could use statements such as "When Hurricane Hilda battered the coast, Action News was there" or "The next time bad weather threatens, turn to Action News."

 You want to remind people of what you did better than anyone else.
 Even people who missed your hurricane coverage will be exposed to what you accomplished and will be left with the message that the next time there's an emergency, they need to choose you for information.

 It's important to be tasteful with such ads because bragging too much can be a turnoff, especially in a crisis involving the loss of life.
 You don't want to say, "When 10 people died, we were the first to tell you" and have your audience accuse you of poor taste.